 4:40pm: Watch the chair umpire walk on to the court with his head hung low and take his belongings off of his chair.

 4:45pm: Watch the men dressed in green shirts and shorts setup the court tent again!
 Become very agitated.
 Lose all hope in Mother Nature.

 4:46pm: Watch it rain and feel the temperature drop.
 Start shivering.
 Start calculating what time we would get home if we left right now.

-5:10pm: Look at sky.
-Look at weather on phone.
+5:10pm: Look at the sky.
+Look at the weather on my phone.
 Look at Peter.
-Look at sky.
+Look at the sky.
 Look at Peter.
 Decide to cut our losses and leave.
 Feel sadness that I will not see Venus Williams play.
-Walk back to Tube station in rain.
+Walk back to the Tube station in the rain.

-5:20pm: Arrive at Tube station.
+5:20pm: Arrive at the Tube station.
 Observe total chaos.
-Wish I was cleaning toilets instead of standing on the train platform with 700 other people, all wanting to board the next train.
-Hope no one intentionally or unintentionally pushes me off the platform and onto the tracks.
+I wish I was cleaning toilets instead of standing on the train platform with 700 other people, all wanting to board the next train.
+I hope no one intentionally or unintentionally pushes me off the platform and onto the tracks.

 6:54pm: Reference train schedule and see that the next train is in 30 minutes.

 8:15pm: Arrive home via train and short car ride.
 Take off wet socks and shoes.
 Search the internet to see if the Djokovic/Fognini match is in progress.
 Find out that it is.
 Decide to watch boyfriend, Michael Phelps, medal swimming event.
 Become impressed.
 Fall back in love with Phelps, forgetting about Djokovic.